 Special thank you to North Memorial Cancer Center and North Memorial hospice, that helped in the care of Al's Journey, His Team was Wonderful and truly cared about him and his family.

 Visitations will be Thursday January 2nd 2020 from 4 p.m. to 7 p.m. and funeral service will be Friday January 3rd at 11 a.m. lunch will be served before going to Mound Cemetery in Brooklyn Center for a graveside Short prayer ceremony, both at Billman-Hunt Funeral Chapel 2701 Central Avenue Northeast Minneapolis Minnesota 55418

 Flowers and cards may be sent to the funeral Chapel for the family.

-To send flowers to Alphonso's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Alphonso Copeland, please visit our floral store.